When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Can a tinnitus app cure tinnitus?

 No. No app can cure tinnitus.
 Tinnitus Relief App is a sound therapy tool that helps manage symptoms by reducing the perceived contrast between tinnitus and your environment.
-Published studies suggest that consistent app-based sound therapy may reduce distress over time, but individual results vary.
+Published studies suggest consistent sound therapy may reduce distress over time, but individual results vary.
 This is not a medical device.
-If your tinnitus is sudden, one-sided, pulsatile, or comes with hearing loss, dizziness, or pain, see a healthcare professional.
+If your tinnitus is sudden, one-sided, pulsatile, or accompanied by hearing loss, dizziness, or pain, see a healthcare professional.

 Does tinnitus actually get worse at night?